aarongable/draft-acme-ari/draft-aaron-acme-ari.md

 The server **SHOULD** include a `Retry-After` header indicating the polling interval that the ACME server recommends.
 Conforming clients **SHOULD** query the `renewalInfo` URL again after the `Retry-After` period has passed, as the server may provide a different `suggestedWindow`.

-Conforming clients **MUST** select a uniform random time within the suggested window to attempt to renew the certificate.
+Conforming clients **MUST** select a uniform random time within the suggested window (inclusive of both endpoints) to attempt to renew the certificate.
 If the selected time is in the past, the client **SHOULD** attempt renewal immediately.
 If the selected time is in the future, but before the next time that the client would wake up normally, the client **MAY** attempt renewal immediately.
 In all cases, renewal attempts are subject to the client's existing error backoff and retry intervals.

+If the client receives no response or a malformed response (e.g. an `end` timestamp which precedes the `start` timestamp), it **SHOULD** make its own determination of when to renew the certificate, and **MAY** retry the `renewalInfo` request with appropriate exponential backoff behavior.

 # Security Considerations